lexahl/text-regurgitation/README.md

 lp -o lpi=10 -o cpi=17 output.txt
 ```

-Adjust lpi (lines per inch) and cpi(characters per inch) as needed.

-Modifications: If you would like to use your own files, move your text files into the folder as `sources.txt` and `references.txt` after removing the original files.
+Modifications: Adjust `lpi`(lines per inch) and `cpi`(characters per inch) as needed.
+If you would like to use your own files, move your text files into the folder as `sources.txt` and `references.txt` after removing the original files.
 Edit the formatting directly in the `regurgitate.py` file in the ## formatting variables section.

 ## References